saltstack/salt/doc/topics/releases/neon.rst

     - Support for the ``force`` kwarg has been removed from the :py:func:`win_servermanager.installed <salt.states.win_servermanager.installed>` function.
 Please use ``recurse`` instead.

+- The hipchat state has been removed due to the service being retired.
+  :py:func:`MS Teams <salt.states.msteams>` or
+  :py:func:`Slack <salt.states.slack>` may be suitable replacements.

 Engine Removal
 --------------